Elements6007/lvgl-wasm/README.md

     We won't be using this file, because we have a [custom version of `lvgl.html`](docs/lvgl.html)

 `EXPORTED_FUNCTIONS` are the C functions that will be exposed from WebAssembly to JavaScript.
+See the section on "Exported Functions" below.

 ## Dump the WebAssembly modules